bkw777/NODE_DATAPAC/README.md

 A 128k unit has a low-power 62256 installed in each footprint, and nothing connected to the via near pin 20.

 To get 256k, a second set of chips are soldered piggyback on top of the first four.
-All pins except pin 20 are simply soldered to the chip below.
+All pins except pin 20 (chip-select) are simply soldered to the chip below.
 Pin 20 is bent out and connected to the extra via on the pcb (with a short bit of wire to reach) and not connected to the chip below.

 No other parts or changes are needed to upgrade an existing 128k unit to 256k.